MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ### -DisableNetworkProtectionPerfTelemetry

-Specifies whether to disable the gathering and sending of performance telemetry from Network Protection.
+Specifies whether to enable the gathering and sending of performance telemetry from Network Protection.
 You don't need to specify a value with this switch.

 **Tip**: This switch works only if the current value of the DisableNetworkProtectionPerfTelemetry